Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 The take-profit orders also get executed when the rate reaches the predefined set limits.
 It may be possible that the rate may move further ahead or may not reach the limit to get the order executed.

 #3.
-Stop-loss Order
+Stop-Loss Order

-For example, you take a long position in GBP/USD at 1.2936 and know that the maximum losses which you can bear are of 3 pips.
+For example, you take a long position in GBP/USD at 1.2936 and know that the maximum losses you can bear are 3 pips.
 In such a case you can place a stop-loss order for closing the position at 1.2933.

-Stop-loss order restricts the losses in case the rate moves further down.
+A stop-loss order restricts the losses in case the rate moves further down.

 How Much Leverage is Right in Forex Trade